Thanyaburi district: Geography

 The main water resource of Thanyaburi is Khlong Rangsit.
 It was the first canal (Khlong) for irrigation purposes of Siam.

 Neighboring districts are (from the north clockwise): Khlong Luang and Nong Suea of Pathum Thani; Ongkharak of Nakhon Nayok province; Lam Luk Ka and Mueang Pathum Thani of Pathum Thani Province.

 Economy

 Thanyaburi district is the site of the Government Pharmaceutical Organization's "second factory".
 This facility, among other pursuits, houses the firm's medical marijuana farm and production line for cannabinoid medicines.

+Dream World amusement park is in Thanyaburi district which is visited by many tourists.
+It includes a refrigerated indoor snow covered hill where tropical people can experience a touch of winter conditions and tobogganing fun.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 12 villages (mubans).
 There is one city (thesaban nakhon), two towns (thesaban mueangs), and one sub-district municipality (thesaban tambon) in the district.
 Rangsit city covers tambon Prachathipat.
 Sanan Rak town covers tambons Bueng Sanan and Bueng Nam Rak and the town Bueng Yitho covers tambon Bueng Yitho.
 The subdistrict municipality Thanyaburi covers tambons Rangsit and Lam Phak Kut.